...

 Offset printing produces stunning results on almost any material and is very flexible.

-Digital printing can print on basic materials only.
-So, for simple ecommerce boxes, it may be an option, and digital can be used on corrugated packaging.
+Digital printing can be used on basic materials only.
+So, it may be an option for simple e-commerce retail boxes, and digital can also be used on corrugated packaging.

-For paperboard packaging, the offset is usually best.
-It has a more precise printing output and vivid colors, and it’s excellent for small texts to provide clearer information and communicate more effectively with customers.
+The offset is usually best for paperboard packaging.
+It has a more precise printing output and vivid colors, and it’s excellent for small texts that provide more accurate information and communicate more effectively with customers.
+Digital vs Offset printing pros and cons are given below:

 Digital Printing